 In February 2018, Sara married a man who puts romance novel heroes to shame.
 Together, they packed up, picked up, and left the winds of west Texas behind and set up housekeeping in the Houston suburb of Katy, Texas -- complete with kids, dogs, and cats, of course.

-Nowadays, when she isn't teaching high school special ed or being a mommy to their army of munchkins, Sara is excitedly helping her husband, a master plumber, start his business in their new hometown.
+Nowadays, when she isn't being a mommy to their army of munchkins, Sara is excitedly helping her husband, a master plumber, start his business in their new hometown.

-She squeezes in a little time for writing, too, and has a new four book Amish series titled Rebekah's Keepsakes coming soon from Vinspire Publishing.
+She squeezes in a little time for writing, too, and has a new four book Amish series titled Rebekah's Keepsakes coming from Vinspire Publishing May 31, 2019.
+Her four-book YA historical series, The Saga of Indian Em'ly, will be released from Prairie Rose Publications December 20, 2018.
+Sara's debut horror novel, The House of Madness, is forthcoming from WordCrafts Press.

 Thus, the great change of Sara Barnard books into Sara Harris books was born.